tanoconsulting/euts/README.md

 ==================================

-Makes it easy to run _integration_ or _functional_ tests for eZPlatform/eZPublish bundles, both locally (via Docker) and on popular CI services such as Travis or GitHub Actions.
+Makes it easy to run _integration_ or _functional_ tests for eZPlatform/eZPublish bundles, both locally (via Docker) and on popular CI services (supported: Travis and GitHub Actions), by setting up automatically the CMS and database, with all required dependencies.

 The target users are developers of bundles for eZPlatform/eZPublish, who want to make sure their code works with a specific version of the CMS, or on a combination of versions.

 Features:

 * allows to run your bundle's tests on any version of eZPublish-Community, eZPlatform 1 and eZPlatform 2
 * allows to run your bundle's tests on multiple versions of eZPlatform/eZPublish from a single source directory